vturovets/smart-comp-web/docs/SDD Smart-Comp Web‑App v2.md

 ### 1.2 Explicit constraints

 The SRS explicitly called out the absence of an auth story.
-In practice a public API without any form of access control is rarely acceptable, and in many deployments the Smart‑Comp service will sit behind a company SSO or API gateway.
-To keep the base implementation simple while still enabling secure deployments, this design treats authentication as **optional but pluggable**:
+In the initial release the web application **does not require authentication**; it is intended to run inside a trusted internal network so that analysts can submit jobs without providing credentials.
+Treating the API as unauthenticated by default also simplifies local testing and automation.
+However, a public API without any form of access control is rarely acceptable in production, and many deployments will eventually sit behind an organisation’s SSO or identity gateway.
+The design therefore makes authentication **optional and configurable**:

-- **Authentication/authorization (optional)** – The core API remains usable without credentials for trusted internal deployments.
-For production use it is recommended to enable  the following:
+- **Authentication/authorization (disabled by default)** – All endpoints are publicly accessible when `SMARTCOMP_AUTH_ENABLED` is `false` (the default).
+In this mode the backend assumes that network‐level controls (e.g. VPN, firewall rules) restrict access.
+In future releases administrators can enable authentication by setting `SMARTCOMP_AUTH_ENABLED=true`; when enabled the API will verify user identities and protect endpoints.

-  - **Session or OAuth2/JWT** – integrate with an identity provider (e.g. Azure AD, Auth0) by validating JWTs in the FastAPI dependency layer.
-Routes can be annotated with `Depends(get_current_user)` to enforce user scopes.
+  - **Google OAuth2 integration (future work)** – The preferred authentication mechanism is Google OAuth2.
+When auth is enabled the backend uses Google’s official Python client libraries to validate [ID tokens](https://developers.google.com/identity/sign-in/web/sign-in) and derive user claims.
+Only users with valid Google accounts in the allowed domain are permitted.
+Required parameters such as `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` are provided via environment variables.
+Routes can be annotated with `Depends(get_current_user)` to enforce scopes.
+If no token is presented or validation fails, the API returns `401 Unauthorized`.
+These mechanisms are transparent to the frontend; it will attach OAuth tokens when available and gracefully handle `401` responses.

-    These mechanisms are transparent to the frontend; it will attach tokens when available and gracefully handle `401 Unauthorized` responses.
+  - **Pluggable backends** – Although Google OAuth2 is the first planned integration, the architecture does not hard‑code any identity provider.
+A custom authentication dependency can be registered in FastAPI to support other providers (e.g., Azure AD, Auth0) by validating JWTs.
+Because auth is toggled via an environment variable, deployments can remain open or secure without recompilation.

 - **No OpenAI API usage** – results are computed deterministically; any interpretation is provided by the Smart‑Comp library’s local summarisation and is never sent to OpenAI.